spicalous/ember-cli-google-analytics/README.md

 Supply your google analytics id in `config/environment.js`

-Separate testing and production analytics by specifyong the id's like so:
+You can separate testing and production analytics by specifying the id's like so:
 ```
 if (environment === 'development') {
   ENV.googleAnalyticsId = '<your-development-tracking-id>';